 Master the Art of the Frugal Lifestyle: Money-Saving Strategies, Easy Affordable Recipes, Stress-Free Meal Planning, and Family Celebrations.
 Spend Wisely, Live Lavishly

-Egg Foo Yung
+Egg Foo Young

 OMG!
 Who knew Egg Foo Yung was so easy (and cheap!) to make?
 Bean sprouts make it fresh and crunchy.
 What a delicious recipe for dinner, breakfast, brunch or Meatless Monday and I want that sauce on everything!

-Back in the day, my family used to order Egg Foo Yung from our neighborhood Chinese restaurant, Chinese Village on 82nd in South East Portland.
+Back in the day, my family used to order Egg Foo Young from our neighborhood Chinese restaurant, Chinese Village on 82nd in South East Portland.
 It came with brown sauce and sweet and sour sauce and I used to mix the two sauces together.
 I can remember the flavor like it was yesterday.

 However…